Umuzi-org/ACN-syllabus/content/projects/data-science-specific/cross-validation-and-simple-linear-regression/_index.md

 3. When fitting the model to the test data, make sure that a new model isn't being built.
 There should only be one model in the notebook.

 4. A common mistake is misinterpreting the condition for overfitting using the RMSE criterion.
-Pay attention to which is higher/lower and weather this has been interrupted correctly.
+Pay attention to which is higher/lower and whether this has been interrupted correctly.